TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 2 - Data Science and Machine Learning/README.md

 - Object-oriented Programming

 ## Estimated Time to Finish:
-8 hours
+12 hours

 ## Main Learning Objectives:
+- 2.1 Pandas
     - How to create and manipulate DataFrames
     - How to turn real-time data into codes
+- 2.2 Introduction to Machine Learning
     - Learn the core ideas in machine learning
     - How to build your first models

 ## Study Roadmap